-I just celebrated my second decade in nursing and looking back, healthcare has greatly evolved.
+I just celebrated my second decade in Nursing and looking back, healthcare has greatly evolved.
 From terminologies, integration of technology to patient care itself.
-Personally, one thing never changed, that is the caring aspect of the profession.
+Personally, one thing never changed, that is the emotional dedication nurses embody that sets apart this profession.

-I became a nurse because I considered it a calling and the best stepping stone for me to be a better doctor.
-Nursing was my training ground to develop excellent bedside manners.
+I became a nurse because I considered it a calling and the best stepping stone for me to be a better health care giver.
+Nursing (Pre-Med) was my training ground to develop excellent bedside manners.
 My nursing experience has shown me that the simplest gesture of kindness from a “white coat” possesses more healing powers than the most potent antibiotics.

-After graduating from medical school, I started my career as a general practitioner/ER physician in the Philippines.
+After getting my Medical Degree, I started my professional career as a general practitioner/ER physician in the Philippines.
 It was a different time and a different place but the picture of suffering was the same.
 Most of my patients were wallowed in poverty and cannot afford most of lifes’ basic necessities so health care was a least priority.
 My practice involved fostering relationships with drug companies, hospitals, politicians and other doctors and nurses to benefit the impoverished patients that come my way.
 I knew I could do more given the proper resources.

 When the opportunity to migrate to the United States as an RN presented itself, I grabbed it without hesitation.
 A wise Jesuit priest once told me that “One cannot help others without helping ones’ self”.
 As an Asian from a third world country, I am not one that turns away from the American dream.
 As a Jesuit-educated individual and health care giver, it was a chance for me to help others in a much larger scale.